 I finished binging the first season of Netflix’s new popular series this evening; the series is a unique amalgamation of science fiction, fantasy, mystery, and high adventure in the form of a dangerous cross-country odyssey.
 The series has the feel of a myth or a modern fairy-tale.
 And that’s not a bad thing.
 Netflix has cracked the code for creating a popular series by borrowing a trick employed by The Mandalorian.
 In addition, the show introduces an almost irresistible cuteness factor in the form of one of its characters.
 Fortunately, the series does not depend entirely on cuteness; it also has excellent writing and a great soundtrack.
 The show’s creators did a good job.

 Sweet Tooth represents a refreshing change of pace from the plethora of grin and gritty shoot-’em-ups the studios have been inundating us with lately.
 This comics-based series is an enjoyable sci-fi fairy-tale.
-This is family entertainment, but parents may want to check this out first and decide for themselves if it is suitable viewing for their kids because even though it’s mostly light-hearted fare, like most fairy-tales, this series has a dark side.
+This film is family entertainment, but parents may want to check this out first and decide if it is suitable viewing for their kids because even though it’s primarily light-hearted fare, this series has a dark side like most fairy-tales.

 Not familiar with this new title?
 Sweet Tooth is an American fantasy drama streaming television series developed by Jim Mickle.
 It is based on the comic book of the same name by Jeff Lemire and premiered on Netflix on June 4, 2021.
-SweetTooth, this series is a dramedy that introduced a diverse group of characters that unknown to them, are connected, or will be in the series’ complex narrative that portrays a series of what seem like fated events.
+SweetTooth, this series is a dramedy that introduces a diverse group of unknown characters, are connected or will be in the series’ complex narrative that portrays a series of what seem like fated events.
 The cast is excellent in this, and even the child actors pass muster.